RuthSpina/Planner.dev/README.md

 ##Todo List
 Combining html, css and php to create a dynamic web app

+##Address Book
+Combining html, css, php and MySQL to create a dynamic web app

 ##PHP
 <dl>
 <dd>Combining php and Html using the filesystem and the PHP object system</dd>